Page loading ... Please wait.

 Printer Friendly Page

-Divide the batter and pour into the prepared pans, smoothing the surface with an offset spatula.
-(Pans will be about half full.)
-Bake 25 to 35 minutes or until a toothpick inserted into the center of the cake comes out clean and the cake springs back when pressed lightly in center.
+Evenly divide the batter between the prepared pans, smoothing the tops with an offset spatula or back of a spoon.
+Bake 22 to 28 minutes or until a toothpick inserted into the center of the cake just comes out clean and the cake springs back when pressed lightly in center.

-Assemble: Place one cake layer on your serving plate and spread with about 3/4 cup of frosting.
+Assemble: Place one cake layer on your serving plate and spread with about 3/4 cup (180 ml) of frosting.
 Place the other cake layer on top of the frosting and cover the entire cake with the remaining frosting.
-Cover and refrigerate the cake until serving time.

 Makes one - 9 inch (23 cm) layer cake.